 devices in order to connect them to a PC, Mac or a USB accessory after one hour since the

-device has been last unlocked or disconnected from a trusted USB accessory or computer.
+the device has been last unlocked or disconnected from a trusted USB accessory or computer.

-- To improve security, iOS 12 beta may require you unlock your passcode-protected iPhone, iPad, or iPod touch in order to connect it to a Mac, PC, or USB accessory.
+- To improve security, iOS 12 beta may require you unlock your passcode-protected iPhone, iPad, or iPod touch in order to connect it to a Mac, PC, or a USB accessory.

-- If you use iPod Accessory Protocol (iAP) USB accessories over the Lightning connector (such as CarPlay, assistive devices, charging accessories, or storage carts) or you connect to a Mac or PC you might need to unlock your device to recognize the accessory.
+- If you use iPod Accessory Protocol (IAP) USB accessories over the Lightning connector (such as CarPlay, assistive devices, charging accessories, or storage carts) or you connect to a Mac or PC you might need to unlock your device to recognize the accessory.
 If you don’t unlock your device, it won’t communicate with the accessory or computer, and it won’t charge.
 Note that you don’t need to unlock your device to charge using an Apple USB power adapter.